 Your ideal place to live would, of course, incorporate challenging experiences on the links, with a wide variety of golf courses to keep you enthused.
 Fortunately, the Fort Myers Beach area has more than 150 layouts to sample.
 Some of the championship gems open for both memberships and public play that appeal to avid golfers include:

-Built in 1991 based on a design by Ron Garl and renovated by Gordon Lewis in 2006, The Golf Club at Herons Glen course boasts six sets of tees so virtually anyone can play.
+Recently renovated by Ron Garl Design, The Golf Club at Herons Glen course boasts six sets of tees so virtually anyone can play.
 From the tips, the par-72 course measures 6,468 yards highlighted by a semi-island green on the par-3 4th and the challenging par-5 17th on the back.
 The facility also offers an extensive driving range with both Turf-Hound and Bermuda grass hitting stations as well as an 8,500 sq. ft. practice putting green and large chipping area with practice bunker.
 Warm up with a trek around the course as a par-3, available at limited times.

 Two award-winning courses call The Verandah home: Whispering Oak, a Jack Nicklaus and Jack Nicklaus II design that incorporates the natural landscape and adds in some extremely tough greens; and Old Orange, created by Bob Cupp as a more traditional layout.
 Old Orange, at par 72 and 7,118 yards, was finished in 2003 and follows the Orange River for several holes.
 The par-72 Whispering Oak measures 7,214 yards from the back tees and was named one of Golf Magazine's top new courses when it debuted in 2007.